donini/donini/README.md

 - Currently working @ [SUPERCHARGED LLC.](https://supercharged.co/) and being SUPERCHARGED everyday ⚡️💜
 - Currently working @ [Toptal](https://toptal.com/) as WordPress Engineer and CMS Screener

-Most of my code is private due to contracts but I've developed some cool public stuff such as [Labrador Jekyll Theme](https://github.com/donini/labrador-jekyll-theme), [DON WP Security Plugin](https://github.com/donini/don-security), integrations from WordPerss and [Raspberry Pi](https://github.com/donini/scream-and-post), and Amazon Echo devices.
+Most of my code is private due to contracts but I've developed some cool public stuff, such as [Labrador Jekyll Theme](https://github.com/donini/labrador-jekyll-theme), [DON WP Security Plugin](https://github.com/donini/don-security), integrations from WordPress and [Raspberry Pi](https://github.com/donini/scream-and-post), and Amazon Echo devices.

 I also like to speak in some conferences around the world very often, you can check some of my talk decks [here](https://donini.me/category/talks/).